jcb03/clinicus-ai/README.md

-# 🧠 Mental Health Analyzer
+# 🧠 ClinicusAI - AI-Powered Mental Health Analyzer

 An AI-powered mental health assessment platform that analyzes text, voice, and facial expressions using MediaPipe to provide insights into mental well-being.